absolutelycold/Axgle/README.md

 ![Logo](./logo.png)

-A simple, fast, beautiful android application to Jerk off.
+A simple, fast, beautiful and light android application to Jerk off.

 Finished: